 Addressing this question is far from straightforward, as intuitive candidates --- such as the explicit Euler or the tamed/truncated explicit Euler schemes --- fail to accurately reproduce the moment behaviour in the range $p_X\in (p, p+\kappa-1)$.

-In this paper, we propose a novel explicit approximation scheme, which is \emph{tail-respecting} the sense described above.
-The scheme combines the operator splitting approach (specifically, the Lie--Trotter method) for semigroup approximation with Euler-type discretization.
+In this paper, we propose a novel explicit approximation scheme, which is \emph{tail-respecting} in the sense described above.
+The scheme combines the Lie--Trotter operator-splitting method for semigroup approximation with an Euler-type discretization.
+For background on operator splitting and related product formula approximations, we refer the reader to the classical works \cite{trotter1959product,strang1968construction,chernoff1974product} and the recent review \cite{vovchanskyi2024quick}.

 More precisely, the solution $X$ is approximated in two steps by decoupling the deterministic dynamics governed by the superlinearly growing vector field $A$ from the remaining components.
 The resulting scheme is as follows.